choirulihwan/Laravel/LaraSpatie/README.md

 # description
-- Laravel project with simple authentication and authorization using user, group, menu, module, group_menu and group module using spatie
+- Laravel project with simple authentication and authorization using user, role, module, permission using spatie

 # technology
 - laravel 8